 Where you live in Australia plays an important role in what you’ll be charged for your rental bond.
 Here’s what you need to know.

-A rental bond is requested by landlords, or property managers on behalf of a landlord, from a tenant as financial protection should the tenant breach their lease agreement or incur unplanned costs for the owner when exiting the property, such as additional cleaning.
+The bond is there as financial protection in the event you breach your lease agreement, or if there are unplanned costs for the owner when you vacate the property, such as cleaning.

-- Rental Bonds are normally up to 4 weeks rent in most states.
-In VIC, QLD, SA and WA there are some variations to this.
-See table below for details.
+- Rental bonds are normally up to four weeks’ rent in most states.
+In VIC, QLD, WA and SA, there are some variations to this.
+See the table below for details.

 - The bond payment is required at the start of the tenancy.